dmitvitalii/dump/README.md

 ```

 ### lns ###
-Create a symlink of some file (abandones dirs) to the `/home/username/bin` directory and make it executable.
+Create a relative symlink of some file (abandones dirs) to the `/home/username/bin` directory and make it executable.

 Usage:
 ```